Welcome to our Topic Collection!

 Sport can be used to convey knowledge on Media and Information Literacy (MIL) in an interactive way.
 This unique approach opens interactive and creative spaces for joint learning experiences and competence development of digital citizens, such as responsible communication, critical thinking and using as well as producing media to express oneself.
 This enables young people to contribute with their expertise as digital natives to bridge tensions in times of information disorder and show positive effects on social cohesion.

-Day 1 - Express Yourself!
+Day 1 - Express yourself!

-- Day 1 - Presentation Media Academy (English, GIZ, 2023)
+- Day 1 Presentation Media Academy (English, GIZ, 2024)

-- Day 1 - Worksheets Media Academy (English, GIZ, 2023)
+- Day 1 Worksheets Media Academy (English, GIZ, 2024)

-- Tag 1 - Präsentation Medienakademie (Deutsch, GIZ, 2023)
+- Tag 1 Präsentation Medienakademie (Deutsch, GIZ, 2024)

-- Tag 1 - Arbeitsblätter Medienakademie (Deutsch, GIZ, 2023)
+- Tag 1 Arbeitsblätter Medienakademie (Deutsch, GIZ, 2024)

-Day 2 - Think Twice!
+Day 2 - Think twice!

-- Day 2 Presentation Media Academy (English, GIZ, 2023)
+- Day 2 Presentation Media Academy (English, GIZ, 2024)

-- Day 2 Worksheets Media Academy (English, GIZ, 2023)
+- Day 2 Worksheets Media Academy (English, GIZ, 2024)

-- Tag 2 Präsentation Medienakademie (Deutsch, GIZ, 2023)
+- Tag 2 Präsentation Medienakademie (Deutsch, GIZ, 2024)

-- Tag 2 Arbeitsblätter Medienakademie (Deutsch, GIZ, 2023)
+- Tag 2 Arbeitsblätter Medienakademie (Deutsch, GIZ, 2024)

 Day 3 - Trust yourself!

-- Day 3 Presentation Media Academy (English, GIZ, 2023)
+- Day 3 Presentation Media Academy (English, GIZ, 2024)

-- Day 3 Worksheets Media Academy (English, GIZ, 2023)
+- Day 3 Worksheets Media Academy (English, GIZ, 2024)

-- Tag 3 Präsentation Medienakademie (Deutsch, GIZ, 2023)
+- Tag 3 Präsentation Medienakademie (Deutsch, GIZ, 2024)

-- Tag 3 Arbeitsblätter Medienakademie (Deutsch, GIZ, 2023)
+- Tag 3 Arbeitsblätter Medienakademie (Deutsch, GIZ, 2024)

-Day 4 - Becoming multiplier!
+Day 4 - Motivate others!

-- Day 4 Worksheet Media Academy (English, GIZ, 2023)
+- Day 4 Worksheet Media Academy (English, GIZ, 2024)

-- Tag 4 Arbeitsblatt Medienakademie (Deutsch, GIZ, 2023)
+- Tag 4 Präsentation Medienakademie (Deutsch, GIZ, 2024)